olvaffe/olv-notes/graphics/apis/glsl.md

 - 5.8.
 Assignments
 - 5.9.
 Expressions
 - 5.10.
 Vector and Matrix Operations
-  - Multiplications of two matrices or one matrix and one vector is defined in `Expressions`
+  - matrix multiplication
+    - the rule is the same as in math.
+    - A left vector operand is treated as a row vector.
     - A right vector operand is treated as a column vector.
-A left vector operand is treated as a row vector.
-    - the rule is the same as in math.
     - the number of columns of the left operand must be the same as the number of rows of the right operand.
     - the result has the same number of rows as the left operand and the same